 Our Chief Executive Officer and our Executive: Investor Relations and Corporate Communication both participate in the World Platinum Investment Council (WPIC).
-Our CEO is also a Vice President of the Minerals Council of South Africa.
 The ways in which our industry can contribute to the UN SDGs is part of the agenda of all these organisations.